 Schaeffler India is engaged in the development, manufacturing, and distribution of high-precision roller and ball bearings, engine systems, transmission components, chassis applications, clutch systems, and related machine-building manufacturing activities.
 Company operates in the following business segments:

-Industrial (39% revenue in CY21): This division offers a wide portfolio of bearing solutions, ranging from high-speed and high-precision bearings with small diameters to large-size bearings that are several meters wide.
+Industrial (35% revenue in CY22): This division offers a wide portfolio of bearing solutions, ranging from high-speed and high-precision bearings with small diameters to large-size bearings that are several meters wide.
 Its products include Maintenance services, Mechatronics, Digital services, Rolling and plain bearings, etc and it caters to railways, industrial automation, 2-wheelers, power transmission, etc.

 Schaeffler India follows the calendar year as its fiscal year in line with its parent.
-Exports contributed 13% of revenue in CY21.
+Exports contributed 17% of revenue in CY22.

 The Company owns and operates 4 production facilities across India.
 It regularly upgrades the technology across its facilities to manufacture best-in-class products.
 Its manufacturing units are located in Vadodara and Savli in Gujarat, Pune (Maharashtra), and Hosur (Tamil Nadu).
 The Company has 2 R&D centers (Pune and Hosur) and it spends ~2% of its revenues (in CY21) on Research & Development.

 The Company is a subsidiary of Schaeffler Group which is a leading global automotive and industrial supplier.
-It has been in operation for 70+ years and has been known as a manufacturer of high-precision components and systems for engine, transmission, and chassis applications in the automotive industry.
-It has operations in 200 locations worldwide with 75 plants in 22 countries, 20 R&D centers, and ~83,000 employees.
-The group has been granted ~26,000 patents till 2021.
+It has been in operation for 75 years and has been known as a manufacturer of high-precision components and systems for engine, transmission, and chassis applications in the automotive industry.
+It has operations in 200 locations worldwide with 76 plants in 22 countries, 20 R&D centers, and ~83,000 employees.

 Why invest in Schaeffler India?